-Foreign worker restrictions ‘should not’ include casual labour
+Groups lobby against foreign worker restrictions for seasonal labour

 One exception to this 5% jobless rule could be casual work of 14 days or less.
 The draft law proposes that Swiss applicants should always get first refusal of these posts regardless of the unemployment rate.

 This would affect seasonal farm workers, the hotel and building trades and also acting roles.
-Markus Ritter, President of the Farmers’ Association complained to the Tages Anzeiger newspaper that the rule would bog farmers down in “time consuming paperwork”.
+Markus Ritter, President of the Swiss Farmers’ Union external linkcomplained to the Tages-Anzeigerexternal link newspaper that the rule would bog farmers down in “time consuming paperwork”.
 He also felt that employment offices would be burdened with unnecessary extra expense checking that jobs have been filled according to the new ordinance.

-Niggi Ullrich, President of the Association of Professional Theatrical Performers, said that employment agencies lacked enough know-how to decide which actor should fill specific roles.
-"There are no staff there who know this industry," she said.
+Niggi Ullrich, President of the Association of Independent Theatrical Professionalsexternal link, said that employment agencies lacked enough know-how to decide which actor should fill specific roles.
+"There are no staff there who know this industry," he said.

-"The casting of actors is an artistic decision for the theater.
+"The casting of actors is an artistic decision for the theatre.
 This is protected by the freedom of artists.
-A reporting obligation does not make any sense at all,” complained Manuel Tornare, who is on the Board of Trustees at the Grand Théâtre de Genève.
+A reporting obligation does not make any sense at all,” complained Manuel Tornare, who is on the Board of Trustees at the Grand Théâtre de Genève.external link

 swissinfo.ch/mga